josephlhall/IASA2-wrkshp-report/draft-hall-iasa20-workshops-report.md

 cause control and accountability issues.
 Another person said that the lack of encouragement for participation in committees might be a disincentive for IAOC participation.
-However, one workshop partipant was surprised at the number of participants involved in IAOC committees.
+However, one workshop participant was surprised at the number of participants involved in IAOC committees as well as the varied mix of roles -- volunteers, contractors, staff -- which can make it hard to assess if a committee member was serving as a paid hand, policy maker, or somewhere in between.

 Internal IAOC Organizational Issues {#IAOCorg}